BUREAUDONALD-ORG/to-dont-list/content/frontpage/site/head.md

 ---
-title: To Don't Co.
+title: ToDon'tCo.
 tags:
   - tagName: creative
   - tagName: time-management
   - tagName: bureaudonald
-description: >-
-  Make choices about everything you do in your daily creative practice and life.
+description: Make choices about everything you do in your daily creative practice and life.
-openGraphImage: "../../../static/img/horizontal.jpg"
+openGraphImage: ../../../static/img/horizontal.jpg
 ---